 ABOUT ME

-I’m Deborah and I’m a therapist, teacher, and artist exploring the meeting point between psychology, culture, and soul.
-My work weaves together family systems theory, developmental psychology, and the wisdom I try to gather from my lived experience and personal healing and development process.
+I’m Deborah and I’m an artist, teacher, and trained therapist.
+But more than anything, I’m a human on her own healing journey, exploring the meeting point between psychology, culture, and soul.
+My work weaves together theory and the wisdom I try to gather from my lived experience and personal healing and development process.

 I was born in the United States to Brazilian immigrant parents, raised by a single mother who taught me the beauty of Brazilian culture.
 Growing up between cultures shaped my lifelong fascination with identity, belonging, and how we find ourselves within the web of family and culture.